Great ape personhood: Advocacy

 Well-known advocates include primatologist Jane Goodall, who was appointed a goodwill ambassador for the United Nations to fight the bushmeat trade and end ape extinction; Richard Dawkins, former Professor for the Public Understanding of Science at Oxford University; Peter Singer, professor of philosophy at Princeton University; and attorney and former Harvard professor Steven Wise, founder and president of the Nonhuman Rights Project (NhRP), whose aim is to use U.S. common law on a state-by-state basis to achieve recognition of legal personhood for great apes and other self-aware, autonomous non-human animals.
-All advocate for great ape personhood.

 In December 2013, the NhRP filed three lawsuits on behalf of four chimpanzees being held in captivity in New York State, arguing that they should be recognized as legal persons with the fundamental right to bodily liberty (i.e. not to be held in captivity) and that they are entitled to common law writs of habeas corpus and should be immediately freed and moved to sanctuaries.
 All three petitions for writs of habeas corpus were denied, allowing for the right to appeal.
-The NhRP is in the process of appealing all three decisions.
+The NhRP is appealing all three decisions.

 Goodall's longitudinal studies revealed the social and family life of chimps to be similar to those of human beings.
-She herself calls them individuals, and says they relate to her as an individual member of the clan.
-Laboratory studies of ape language ability began to reveal other human traits, as did genetics, and eventually three of the great apes were reclassified as hominids.
+Goodall describes them as individuals, and claims they relate to her as an individual member of the clan.
+Laboratory studies of ape language ability revealed other human traits, as did genetics, and eventually three of the great apes were reclassified as hominids.